Object SLAM-Based Active Mapping and Robotic Grasping: Object Driven Active Mapping

 Additionally, based on the definition of the surface grid, an outlier removal method is also implemented, which is added after the i-Forest algorithm in Fig. \ref{Pose Estimation}.
 The idea is illustrated in Fig. \ref{Pose Refine}.
-The 3D cube is first divided into slices in one of the axes, and then the number of occupied grid cells in each slice $(n_0, n_1, \cdots, n_K)$ is counted.
-Edge slices, e.g., {slice $0$ and $K$, that satisfy $n_i < 1/3 n_{i+1}$ ($0 < i < K/2$) or $n_i < 1/3 n_{i-1}$ ($K/2 < i < k$)} are not considered during object pose estimation, i.e., Eq. \eqref{opt}.
+To begin, reduce the resolution of the surface grid from $m$ to $m/2$ to obtain a more accurate pose (see Fig. \ref{Pose Refine}(a) to Fig. \ref{Pose Refine}(b)).
+Then, the 3D cube is divided into slices in one of the axes, and the number of occupied grid cells in each slice $(n_0, n_1, \cdots, n_K)$ is counted.
+Edge slices, e.g., {slice $0$ and $K$, that satisfy $n_i < 1/3 n_{i+1}$ ($0 < i < K/2$) or $n_i < 1/3 n_{i-1}$ ($K/2 < i < k$)} are ignored (see Fig. \ref{Pose Refine}(b) to Fig. \ref{Pose Refine}(c)).
 Such processing is conducted on all three axes.
-This method actually shares some similarities with the i-Forest algorithm but shows better performance in grouped outlier removal, which is hard to identify by the i-Forest method.
+While this method is comparable to the i-Forest algorithm, it outperforms it in removing clustered outliers, which are difficult to spot using the i-Forest method.